nickcollins/zinal/README.md

 Zinal (Zinal Is Not A Language) is a PoC [projectional-editor](https://martinfowler.com/bliki/ProjectionalEditing.html)/language-alternative demonstrably capable of self-hosting.

-As a projectional editor, it allows a user to read and edit software via a GUI that is not necessarily a 1:1 reflection of the logic's on-disk representation.
-Traditional editors (and IDEs) are text editors that store logic in text files and represent the logic to the user as a text buffer (tho often with a good deal of sugaring).
+As a projectional editor, it allows a programmer to read and edit software via a GUI that is not necessarily a 1:1 reflection of the logic's on-disk representation.
+Conventional editors (and IDEs) are text editors that store logic in text files and represent the logic to the programmer as a character matrix (tho often with a good deal of sugaring).
 But zinal stores logic in a binary database format (currently sqlite3, subject to change) and presents the user with a structured, tree-oriented interface for viewing and editing the logic.

-As a "Proof of Concept" (PoC), zinal is less mature and polished than existing projectional editors such as [MPS](https://www.jetbrains.com/mps/) or [Lamdu](http://www.lamdu.org/), but (at time of writing) I believe that zinal is the first open-source projectional editor that is demonstrably capable of self hosting - that is, the zinal repo contains a zinal db that zinal can compile into a zinal executable.
+As a "Proof of Concept" (PoC), zinal is not the most mature or polished projectional editor, but unlike many projectional editors, zinal aims to be completely general-purpose and is demonstrably capable of self hosting - that is, the zinal repo contains a zinal db that zinal can compile into a zinal executable.

 # Why?

 ## Why projectional editing?

 A comprehensive explanation of the rationale for projectional editing would be rather long and complicated.
-I'm working on coalescing and/or creating a solid body of work to explain and defend the value-add of projectional editing over traditional editing.
-Until then, my elevator pitch is:
+I'm working on coalescing and/or creating a solid body of work to explain and defend the benefits of projectional editing over traditional editing.
+Until then, my quick sells are:

-___"Syntax is boilerplate - let's factor it out of the software development process and environment"___
+___"Syntax is boilerplate"___ and ___"Graphs and strings are both formal, but graphs can be more 'expressive'"___

 ## Why zinal?